Phenotypic Equilibrium as Probabilistic Convergence in Multi-phenotype Cell Population Dynamics: Introduction

 \section{Introduction}

 With the same genetic background, cell population may have different cellular phenotypes.
 This has been one of the major topics in the research of cell population dynamics \cite{AW10,KL05}.
 Very recently much attention has been paid to the stochastic conversions between different phenotypes \cite{dSdS13,Gupta}.
-For example, we know that cancer stem cells can give rise to cancer non-stem cells, but cancer non-stem cells can also transform back to cancer stem cells \cite{ZWL13}.
+For example, we know that cancer stem cells can give rise to cancer non-stem cells, but cancer non-stem cells can also transform back to cancer stem cells \cite{ZWL13,YQ12}.
 Generally, we can use a branching process (stochastic model) \cite{Jagers,KA02,YMN,YY09,YY10} or an ODE system (deterministic model) \cite{Murray} to describe the dynamics of such cell population with multiple phenotypes.
 However, in many experimental settings, it is difficult or even impossible to count the total cell population \cite{Clayton,YY09,YY10}.
 Thus in the last fifty years, people began to consider the proportions of cell individuals with distinct phenotypes instead of the absolute numbers of cells of various phenotypes \cite{Jagers}.

+We know that through multistep accumulation gene mutations, healthy cells gradually transform to malignant cancer cells, which is the current view of cancer progression \cite{HW00}.
+Among those mutations, most of them are neutral (``passenger mutations'') and have no effect on cell proliferation.
+Only a small portion of mutations will bring growth advantage (``driver mutations'') \cite{Bozic}.
+Since the emerging of mutations can be regarded as purely stochastic, we can model such procedure with multitype branching processes (cf. Bozic et al.'s model \cite{Bozic,KC13}).
+There have been some results about the emerging time for certain number of driver mutations, and the relation between the number of emerged driver mutations and emerged passenger mutations \cite{Bozic,MK15}.

-In the experiments on breast cancer cell lines, \cite{Gupta} found that the proportion of each phenotype will always tend to a certain constant regardless of the initial population states (``phenotypic equilibrium'').
-They assumed that the evolution of the phenotypic proportions satisfies an $n$-state Markov chain, and used the ergodicity of the Markov chain to explain this phenomenon \cite{Gupta}.
-However, we find that this assumption is not always valid.
-We determine the condition under which this assumption is valid.
-Furthermore, we try to remove this assumption and explain the experimental phenomenon in \cite{Gupta} under more general context.
+In the experiments on breast cancer cell lines, Gupta et al. \cite{Gupta} found that the proportion of each phenotype will tend to a certain constant regardless of the initial population states (``phenotypic equilibrium'').
+They built a Markovian model, assuming that the evolution of the phenotypic proportions satisfies an $n$-state Markov chain, and used the ergodicity of the Markov chain to explain this phenomenon \cite{Gupta}.
+However, we find that the Markovian model is just the ODE system model under a special condition.
+We determine this condition and its biological meaning.
+Furthermore, we try to remove this condition and explain the experimental phenomenon in \cite{Gupta} under more general context.